 B) Map your data for importing

-C) Select which rows to import
+C) Filter your view and select which rows to import

-If you have a complex plan in MS Project, we'd recommend importing only the most important tasks and milestones (or the summary tasks) to ensure you get a clean timeline that's easy to follow.
+If you have a complex plan in Microsoft Project, we'd recommend importing only the most important tasks and milestones (or the summary tasks) to ensure you get a clean timeline that's easy to follow.

 For plans that contain summary tasks with subtasks, you can quickly deselect a whole group by unchecking the summary task.
 If you wish to uncheck just the summary task but keep its subtasks, hold control while clicking its checkbox.